 Understanding AERC’s Fast Track Triage System

 Our team developed this Fast Track Triage system to divide pets’ ailments and injuries into different colors.
-The system helps our Call Center decide if a dog or cat needs to be seen right away or if the pet can wait to be seen by a family veterinarian.
+The system helps our Contact Center decide if a dog or cat needs to be seen right away or if the pet can wait to be seen by a family veterinarian.
 The system also assists pet parents in determining if a pet requires veterinary attention.

 In our Fast Track Triage system, there are some general rules:

-- Pets with an ailment or injury that is in the red or orange column should be seen right away through our ER
+- Pets with an ailment or injury that is in the red or orange column should be seen right away through our ER service.

 - Pets with an ailment or injury in the green column can wait to be seen by a family veterinarian or visit Urgent Care if the family veterinarian won’t have an open appointment within a few days.